The Winning Essay: Spring 2018

 Fall 2015 Winner

-Evan Morgan is an undergraduate student at Dartmouth College.
+Evan Morgan is a student at Dartmouth College.

 Anticipated Major: Quantitative Social Science

 The financial summary section of the business plan steered my initial financial idealism toward reality.
 When Roughrider Racing was just an idea, I had envisioned plentiful school funding and a well-stocked workshop equipped with all the tools and materials we would need to engineer a high-performance car. . .
 School administration quickly nixed any possibility of official funding, forcing me to consider options I had deemed less important.
 Financial support, I realized, would have to come from personal donations and corporate sponsorships, not from the school.
 The team would need to work hard to minimize expenses and strive to secure community support.

 This section transitioned naturally to the marketing part of the business plan, something I had not even considered when I began the writing process.
 In this section, I outlined an incentive plan for our sponsors, whose donations would earn them prominent spots on our RC car (just like a real stock car) as well as on our web page.
 And I proposed marketing ideas which we would implement throughout the year in order to spread the word about Roughrider Racing: posters, fliers, business cards, etcetera.
 As I considered the marketing possibilities for our team, it became obvious that we would have to stress the charitable nature of donors’ contributions.
 Their generous donations to our team would help promote lifelong STEM learning, leadership, and individual initiative among our team members.

 Creating a business plan to start a sports nutrition website was actually pretty difficult.
 The market is saturated with inaccurate research, useless supplementation information, and dangerous products that could actually do more harm than good.
 In order to share proper information, I would have to dig much deeper into how companies worked and why they would promote things that had no benefit at all.

 Winter 2015 Winner